react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 ##### `obscureBackground`

 Boolean indicating whether to obscure the underlying content with semi-transparent overlay.

-Defaults to `true`.
+If left unset, system default is used.

+Only supported on iOS.

 ##### `placeholder`